static-frame/static-frame/doc/source/new.rst

-What is New in Static Frame
+What is New in StaticFrame
 ===============================

 0.9.8